Berkshire Hathaway (BRK-B)

 AI Analysis | Feedback

-- Insurance and Reinsurance: Provides a broad spectrum of property, casualty, life, health, and accident insurance products, along with reinsurance services worldwide.
+- Insurance and Reinsurance: Provides property, casualty, life, accident, and health insurance and reinsurance products globally.

-- Energy Generation and Distribution: Engages in the generation, transmission, and distribution of electricity and natural gas to millions of customers.
+- Energy and Utilities: Engages in the generation, transmission, storage, and distribution of electricity and natural gas from various sources.

 AI Analysis | Feedback